Marcia1134/Mreow-lang/basics/letters.md

 Ww is your ending letter.
 If you are saying a word, it ends with this.

 Qq is meant for hissing.
-This introduces tenseness, think the crossing of a boundary or being scared about someone's intentions.
-Being suprised in a negative way.
+It is a way to communicate feeling threatened.
+(Not in a defensive way, rather a simple acknowlegement that some boundry has been broken.)

 Xx is a aggressor tone for hissing.
 It is a way to be agressive.